IgnatiusHarry/Tourism-in-Indonesia/README.md

 **Results**
-For detailed information, the powerpoint result is provided on this website.
+For detailed information, the PowerPoint presentation of the results is provided on this website.

-Note: currently, our journal is in progress to finish